kohlschutter/junixsocket/src/site/markdown/building.md

 You can also build the full release version of junixsocket (which will include all cross-compile destinations) -- see the [release instructions](release.html) for details:

     mvn clean install -Pstrict -Prelease

+## Issues

+If you don't have clang, try compiling with gcc.
+You may need to specify the compiler/linker at the command line:

+    mvn clean install -Djunixsocket.native.default.linkerName=gcc